greghendershott/pdb/README.md

 In Racket a definition can be exported an imported an arbitrary number of times before it is used -- and can be renamed at each such step.

-In general, the **definition** graph "elides" that and expresses "bigger jumps" among files.
+In general, the definition graph "elides" that and expresses "bigger jumps" among files.
 Which is wonderful when you want to e.g.
 "jump to definition" in another file.

-By contrast the **name** graph cares about the chain of exports and imports, and especially steps where a rename occurs.
+By contrast the "name introduction and use" graph cares about the chain of exports and imports, and especially steps where a rename occurs.
 A motivation is to support multi-file rename commands.
 For that to work, every occurrence of the name must be known.
 Including its use in `provide` and `require` forms.
 For example, if `foo` is to be renamed `bar`, then instances like `(provide foo)` must be changed, too.
 Furthermore, rename points such as `(provide (rename-out [foo xxx]))` are inflection points where the graph ends.

 ## use->def vs. def->uses

-Either way, it is simple to proceed from a use to its definition.
-When the definition is in some other file, we know _which_ other file.
-If it's not yet in the database, we analyze it also, and so on transitively.
+For either type of graph, it is simple to proceed from a use to its definition.
+When the definition is in some other file, we know _which_ other file: The `identifier-binding` "from" or "nominal-from" information always says in which other file to look.
+If it's not yet in the database, we analyze it, and so on transitively.
+Also it is a 1:1 relation; even when there are multiple steps (such as hopping through a contract wrapper to the wrapee), each step is 1:1.

-On the other hand, proceeding from a definition to its uses has no such lazy JIT method.
-The set of known uses is limited by the set of already-analyzed files.
+On the other hand, proceeding from a definition to its uses is a 1:many relation.
+Furthermore there is no way to discover absolutely all uses -- unless absolutely all using files have already been analyzed.
+There exists only a set of _known_ uses, which is limited by the set of already-analyzed files.

-This is another motivation to save analysis results for multiiple files in a database.
-A directory tree -- for a package or a project -- can be analyzed proactively, and the results reused.
-(Only a digest mismatch need cause re-analysis of a changed file.)
+This is another motivation to save analysis results for multiple files in a database.
+One or more directory trees (each for some project the user cares about) can be analyzed proactively.
+Thereafter a digest mismatch can trigger an automatic re-analysis of a changed file.
+This enables discovering all uses, at least within the scope of those projects.

 # Disposition